-While the ITER project and operation are not part of the DOE Charge, the Panel recognizes the important partnership between the U.S. and ITER, which includes:
+While the ITER project is not part of the DOE Charge, the Panel recognizes the important partnership between the U.S. and ITER, which includes:

-- 1. Supporting ITER design and successful completion: In addition to its direct contributions and procurements to ITER, the U.S. is expected to continue being a strong contributor in some areas of ongoing research in support of ITER's design during construction, including deployment and demonstration of the efficacy of scaled prototypes of U.S. deliverables.
-Some of these areas are: disruption prediction, avoidance, and mitigation, ELM control and ELM-free operating scenarios, developing ITER-like operating scenarios, and demonstrating heating, fueling, current drive and plasma control schemes, simulations and modeling. - 2.
-Preparing for leading roles in the ITER research program: The U.S. has traditionally been among the leaders in ongoing fusion science research, which serves to prepare scientists to play leading roles in the scientific productivity on ITER.
+- Supporting ITER design and successful completion: In addition to its direct contributions and procurements to ITER, the U.S. is expected to continue being a strong contributor in some areas of ongoing research in support of ITER's design during construction, including deployment and demonstration of the efficacy of scaled prototypes of U.S. deliverables.
+Some of these areas are disruption prediction, avoidance, and mitigation, ELM control and ELM-free operating scenarios, developing ITER-like operating scenarios, and demonstrating heating, fueling, current drive and plasma control schemes, simulations and modeling. - Preparing for leading roles in the ITER research program: The U.S. has traditionally been among the leaders in ongoing fusion science research, which serves to prepare scientists to play leading roles in the scientific productivity on ITER.
 The U.S. has been a major participant in the International Tokamak Physics Activity (ITPA) due in large part to technical contributions from C-Mod, DIII-D, NSTX, and the U.S. theory and simulation subprogram.
+The U.S.

+has also had a major impact on the ITER Test Blanket Module (TBM) Program through leadership in the Test Blanket Working Group and its successor, the TBM Program Committee.
 Nevertheless, research leading toward and beyond ITER could take advantage of the new capabilities under construction or already in operation in the international landscape.
-U.S. capabilities over the next decade, together with international collaborations in areas where the U.S. can have a partner role, will allow the domestic program to advance the Foundations-related Thrusts while preparing and maintaining the workforce that will play a key role in ITER productivity. - 3.
+U.S. capabilities over the next decade, together with international collaborations in areas where the U.S. can have a partnering role, will allow the domestic program to advance the Foundationsrelated and Long-Pulse-related Thrusts while preparing and maintaining the workforce that will play a key role in ITER productivity.

 Positioning the U.S. to benefit from the results of the ITER research program: A successful ITER research program, along with parallel progress in the FNS Initiative, will provide much of the basis needed to proceed to a fusion DEMO.
 To position the U.S. to benefit from ITER results and proceed toward energy development requires growing a strong domestic program in fusion nuclear science.
-At the same time, the U.S. must maintain leadership in the areas of theory and simulation, in materials science, and in technology.
+At the same time, the U.S. must maintain leadership in the areas of theory and simulation, materials science, and technology.